 If your offer is returned, you may resubmit it once the issue is resolved.

 Your OIC can be in the form of either a lump sum payment or installments.
 The first option, known by the IRS as a lump sum cash offer, must be completely paid within less than five months in no more than five installments.
-If you choose this option, your Form 656 must be submitted with a payment of at least 20% of the amount of your offer.
-This payment will be applied to your tax debt even if your OIC is rejected.
+If you choose this option, your Form 656 must be submitted with a payment of at least 20 percent of the amount of your offer.
+This payment will be applied to your tax debt, even if your OIC is rejected.
 However, you can specify the exact liability to which it will be applied.

 You can also make an installment offer, known as a periodic payment offer, which consists of at least six monthly payments completely paid off within two years of the offer acceptance.
 With this option, your offer must include the first proposed payment amount, which will be applied to your tax debt and is not refundable.
+You must continue making monthly payments as indicated in your offer until the offer is accepted.
+However, if you meet the low-income certification guidelines as described above, you do not need to make these payments while your offer is under consideration.